meta-introspector/cloud-deployment-eliza/overview.md

 # Applications
 ## Customer applications

-## Boot scripts
+## Boot scripts (user data)

+Stored in the launch template,

-### git report/branch - cloudformation
+### git report/branch - created with cloudformation

-### modify to load variables from parameter store, to allow customization.
+### TODO : modify to load variables from parameter store, to allow customization.

-given the agent assumed name, if you have permission read the secrets and use those to load additional data.
+Fixed : given the agent_alias assumed name, if you have permission read the secrets and use those to load additional data.

-## Docker image
+## AGENT_IMAGE : Docker image
 ### ssm parameter which docker image to load.

 eg: